robokodyeal/redirect-test/README.md

-Surprisingly, for users who arrive at this repository but cannot click the github pages below...???? i guess??
+Surprisingly, users who arrive at this repository but cannot click the github pages below...????
+Can use this link I guess??

 https://robokodyeal.github.io/redirect-test/